pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-09-13-fun-with-haskell.md

 length (_:xs) = 1 + length' xs
 ```

-Here, `a` (pronounced as alpha) is a polymorphic data type, ie, it can have any type, but the function `length` will always return a value of type `Int`.
+Here, `a` (sometimes pronounced as alpha by ML hackers) is a type variable that can have any type.
+It makes the function `length` more powerful as it can take a list of any data type as input, but the function  will always return a value of type `Int`.

 ## Build using Higher order functions